Amy Hagerstrom Therapy PLLC

 Hi, I’m Amy, a licensed therapist offering somatic and integrative therapy in Florida and Illinois.

 This is deep work.
-It honors what you’ve already tried and makes space for what still needs attention, so you can move through life with more clarity, strength, and ease.
+It honors what you’ve already tried while making space for what still needs attention, so you can move through life with more ease.

 How I Work With You

-Even if this feels unfamiliar or you’re not sure where to begin, you don’t have to figure it out alone.
-Together we can slow things down, listen to what’s underneath, and begin working toward real healing and change.
+Even if this feels unfamiliar or you’re unsure where to begin, you don’t have to figure it out alone.
+Together we slow things down, listen for what’s underneath, and begin moving toward meaningful change.

 • This is always part of our work together.
 SE helps your body process and release stress that’s been stored, so you don’t stay stuck in cycles of reactivity, overwhelm, or shutdown.
 Learn more →